kcapretta/RadiusApplication/README.md

 - Signup

-The Full Account From Start to Finish as Follows:

 ## The Premise

 I was out one night with my cousin and some friends.
 I had a beer in my hand at the bar and I found myself looking around at all of the different people.
 I began to wonder: was there anyone in this room who was as interested in code as me?
 Someone who wanted to talk about it?
 It got me thinking: why couldn’t there be an app where I could connect with other people within my radius?
 Find a date at the bar next door and find a friend who knows the best taco truck in town?
 I could make the night whatever I wanted it to be based on who I wanted meet — and it could be practically instant.